Permanent Court of International Justice: Judges

-The Court initially consisted of 11 judges and 4 deputy judges, recommended by member states of the League of Nations to the Secretary General of the League of Nations, who would put them before the Council and Assembly for election.
-The Council and Assembly were to bear in mind that the elected panel of judges was to represent every major legal tradition in the League, along with "every major civilisation".
+The court initially consisted of 11 judges and 4 deputy judges, recommended by member states of the League of Nations to the Secretary general of the League of Nations, who would put them before the Council and Assembly for election.
+The Council and Assembly were to bear in mind that the elected panel of judges was to represent every major legal tradition in the league, along with "every major civilisation".
 Each member state was allowed to recommend 4 potential judges, with a maximum of 2 from its own nation.
 Judges were elected by a straight majority vote, held independently in the Council and Assembly.
 The judges served for a period of nine years, with their term limits all expiring at the same time, necessitating a completely new set of elections.
 The judges were independent and rid themselves of their nationality for the purposes of hearing cases, owing allegiance to no individual member state, but it was forbidden to have more than one judge from the same state.
-As a sign of their independence from national ties, judges were given full diplomatic immunity when engaged in Court business.
+As a sign of their independence from national ties, judges were given full diplomatic immunity when engaged in court business.
 The only requirements for judges were "high moral character" and "the qualifications required in their respective countries [for] the highest judicial offices" or to be "jurisconsults of recognized competence in international law".

 The first panel was elected on 14 September 1921, with the 4 deputies being elected on the 16th.
 On the first vote, Rafael Altamira y Crevea of Spain, Dionisio Anzilotti of Italy, Bernard Loder of the Netherlands, Ruy Barbosa of Brazil, Yorozu Oda of Japan, André Weiss of France, Antonio Sánchez de Bustamante y Sirven of Cuba and Lord Finlay of the United Kingdom were elected by a majority vote of both the Council and Assembly on the first ballot taken.
 The second ballot elected John Bassett Moore of the United States, and the sixth Didrik Nyholm of Denmark and Max Huber of Switzerland.
-As the deputy judges, Wang Ch'ung-hui of China, Demetre Negulesco of Romania and Michaelo Yovanovich of Yugoslavia were elected.
+As the deputy judges, Wang Ch'ung-hui of China, Demetre Negulesco of Romania and Mihailo Jovanović of Yugoslavia were elected.
 The Assembly and Council disagreed on the fourth deputy judge, but Frederik Beichmann of Norway was eventually appointed.
 Deputy judges were only substitutes for absent judges and were not afforded a vote in altering court procedure or contributing at other times.
 As such, they were allowed to act as counsel in international cases where they were not sitting as judges.